blekenbleu/vJoySerialFeeder/README.md

 ## Use cases ##
 1. Use Arduino to read data from _any_ device and send it to your PC - basic sketch in the [Arduino](Arduino/Joystick) directory.
    See [example](Docs/Arduino.md) on using old RC controller for simulators.
-2. Read RC controller (FlySky) directly from any IBUS capable receiver.
+2. Read RC controller (FlySky) directly from any [IBUS](https://github.com/betaflight/betaflight/wiki/Single-wire-FlySky-(IBus)-telemetry) capable receiver.
 [How-to](Docs/FlySky.md).
 3. Read RC controller (FrSky, Futaba, etc.) directly from any SBUS receiver.
 [How-to](Docs/Sbus.md).
-4. Use MultiWii compatible Flight Controller (MultiWii, CleanFlight, BetaFlight, etc.).
+4. Use [MultiWii](http://www.multiwii.com/wiki/) compatible Flight Controller (MultiWii, CleanFlight, BetaFlight, etc.).
    You can use your actual RC model.
 [How-to](Docs/MultiWii.md).
 5. Use KISS Flight Controller.
 You can use your actual RC model.
-It is pretty much the same as MultiWii, only you have to select `KISS` for protocol.
+   It is pretty much the same as MultiWii, except using [KISS](https://kiss.flyduino.net/knowledge-base-category/kiss-fc-kb/) protocol.
 6. Use as _general_ virtual joystick feeder.
 Although the program has the word "Serial" in its name,
    it is not strictly necessary to feed the virtual joystick from the serial port.
    You can _interact_ with vJoySerialFeeder in different ways and feed your own data to the virtual joystick